Ex-town clerk praised for tornado work is accused of theft

 PILGER, Neb.
 (AP) - A former village clerk who was praised for her work in helping rebuild her northeast Nebraska community following a 2014 tornado strike has been accused of theft.

-Kimberly Neiman, 57, was arrested Wednesday at her Pilger home on a warrant that included seven felony counts of theft and three of abuse of public records.
+Kimberly Neiman, 57, was arrested Wednesday at her home in Pilger on a warrant that included seven felony counts of theft and three of abuse of public records.
 Court records don’t list the name of an attorney who could comment for her.

 She’d been fired by the village board in February 2019, following a state audit that found more than $562,000 in questionable transactions and more than $156,000 in suspicious charges on the village’s credit card.